User Manual – Durst

 2.3.
 New Job Ticket for PS Platform Operating Software

-• Sending a multipage imposition to the printer as a single print job.
+• Sending a multipage Imposition to the printer as a single print job.

 • Creating individual print jobs for each page of the multipage print job.